Custom FM Waveform

 scalar

-Frequency offset in Hz as a scalar.
+Frequency offset in Hz in the form of a scalar.

 Dependencies